 - (a) A single-family residence may be constructed on a nonconforming lot of record that: - (1) Does not comply with the density requirements of the Lee Plan, provided the owner receives a favorable single-family residence determination (also known as "minimum use determination") in accordance with the Lee Plan.

 Such nonconforming lots are exempt from the minimum lot area and minimum lot dimension requirements of this chapter, and it will not be necessary to obtain a variance from those requirements. - (2) Does comply with the density requirements of the Lee Plan, as long as the lot: - a.
 Was lawfully created prior to June 1962 and the following conditions are met: - 1.
 Lots existing in the AG-2 or AG-3 zoning district require a minimum width of 75 feet, a minimum depth of 100 feet and a lot area not less than 7,500 square feet. - 2.
 Lots existing in any other zoning district which permits the construction of a single-family residence require a minimum of 40 feet in width and 75 feet in depth, and a lot area not less than 4,000 square feet. - b.
-Is part of a plat approved by the Board of County Commissioners and lawfully recorded in the public records of the county after June 1962. - (3) In Greater Pine Island only, in addition to the options in subsections (a)(1) and (2), one single-family residence may be constructed on a lot of record in the Lee Plan's "Coastal Rural" land use category (as delineated by policies 1.4.7 and 14.1.8 of the Lee Plan), provided that the lot was lawfully created before the effective date of "Coastal Rural," December 21, 2004. - (b) The use of a nonconforming lot of record for a residential use other than a single-family dwelling unit is prohibited except in compliance with the lot width, lot depth, lot area, and density requirements for the zoning district. - (c) Neither a guest house nor servants' quarters is permitted on a single lot of record less than 7,500 square feet in area, or which is occupied by a dwelling unit or units other than one single-family residence. - (d) Minimum setbacks for structures permitted under subsections (1) or (2) above, are as follows: - (1) Street setbacks must be in accordance with section 34-2192. - (2) Side setbacks must be ten percent of lot width, or five feet, whichever is greater. - (3) Rear setbacks must be one-fourth of the lot depth but do not need to be greater than 20 feet.
+Is part of a plat approved by the Board of County Commissioners and lawfully recorded in the public records of the county after June 1962. - (3) In Greater Pine Island only, in addition to the options in subsections (a)(1) and (2), see special standards for lots in the "Coastal Rural" land use category in section 33-1066.

+- (b) The use of a nonconforming lot of record for a residential use other than a single-family dwelling unit is prohibited except in compliance with the lot width, lot depth, lot area, and density requirements for the zoning district. - (c) Neither a guest house nor servants' quarters is permitted on a single lot of record less than 7,500 square feet in area, or which is occupied by a dwelling unit or units other than one single-family residence. - (d) Minimum setbacks for structures permitted under subsections (1) or (2) above, are as follows: - (1) Street setbacks must be in accordance with section 34-2192. - (2) Side setbacks must be ten percent of lot width, or five feet, whichever is greater. - (3) Rear setbacks must be one-fourth of the lot depth but do not need to be greater than 20 feet.